vamsee33/ipam-test/README.md

 ## Documentation

-IPAM uses both [Docsify](https://docsify.js.org/) and [GitHub Pages](https://docs.github.com/en/github/working-with-github-pages) to present the project documentation, which can be found [here](https://azure.github.io/ipam/)
+IPAM uses both [Docsify](https://docsify.js.org/) and [GitHub Pages](https://docs.github.com/en/github/working-with-github-pages) for all [project documentation](https://azure.github.io/ipam/).

 ## Questions or Comments for the team?

 The IPAM team welcomes questions and contributions from the community.
-We have set up a GitHub Discussions page [here](https://github.com/Azure/ipam/discussions) to make it easy to engage with the IPAM team without opening an issue.
+We have set up a [GitHub Discussions](https://github.com/Azure/ipam/discussions) page to make it easy to engage with the IPAM team without opening an issue.

 ## FAQ